cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 95.2%
 * test set accuracy 12045 of 12630 = 95.4%

-The model was improved in iterative steps:
+I improved the model in iterative steps:

 * As starting point I took the LeNet-5 architecture
-* That architecure has accuracy about 88-90% on the German Trafic Signs Dataset.
+* That architecture has accuracy about 88-90% on the German Trafic Signs Dataset.
 * To improve the accuracy I splited images in Y-U-V channels.
-The Y (grascale) channel is used for small detail detecion, while color channels U and V help the network to capture color and shape of an image.
+The Y (grayscale) channel is used for small detail detection, while color channels U and V help the network to capture color and shape of an image.
 * Increasing contrast of the Y channel improved the accuracy.
 * The network showed great accuracy >99% on training dataset, but only 90% on validation images.
-That means it just "rememebered" the training images.
+That means it just "remembered" the training images.
 * To reduce overfitting I added a drop layer with keep probability of 50%.
 That improved the accuracy on the validation dataset.
-Probability values >70% do not regulaize the model enough and dropping more then half of values makes learining much slower.
+Probability values >70% do not regularize the model enough, while more than a half of values makes learning much slower.
 50% seems to be a good compromise.
-* Then I decided to generate more training images by slightly modifing existing ones.
+* Then I decided to generate more training images by slightly modifyng existing ones.
 That is done by slightly rotating, shifting and scaling source images.
 * This small changes forced convolution layers to "learn" the structure of signs and do not focus on exact location of details.
-* Other fine tuning was increasing the nuber of epochs to 25.
+* Another fine-tuning was increasing the number of epochs to 25.
 I was using GPU instance in AWS cloud and was still able to run full training in less than 5 minutes.
-* Finally I got accuracy of 95%.
+* Finally, I got accuracy of 95%.
 The model is still overfitting a bit and probably needs to be trained with more real data.
 * I think the most important architecture decision was to have two data flows: one for detail detection and one for color/shape detection and mix them in the inception layer.
 * Possible improvement could be  a batch normalization of conv layer outputs and using **leaky** ReLU activation as I did in Image Classification project in DeepLearining nanodegree.